namantuli18/airbornesound/README.md

 * slider
 * fan

-Argument audio is a mandatory argument that contains the path of the audio file
+Argument audio is a mandatory argument that contains the path of the audio file.
+We have added another feature integration in which we just have a .wav file and don’t know the instrument which produced the sound.
+The script when called first loads the model and recognizes the device type.
+After this, it uses the device’s model for anomaly detection.

 If we know the device type